Featured Snippets that Answer Questions

 - The like

-The occurrence weight contribution for a term in a particular answer may be scaled in proportion to the similarity of the query definition to the question phrase to which the text of the answer is immediate subsequent.
+The occurrence weight contribution for a term in a particular answer may be scaled in proportion to the similarity of the query definition to the question phrase to which the answer’s text is immediate subsequent.

-For example, assume a first answer follows a question phrase that has a similarity score of 0.97 to a query definition, and a second answer follows a question phrase that has a similarity score of 0.82 to the query definition.
+For example, assume a first answer follows a question phrase with a similarity score of 0.97 to a query definition, and a second answer follows a question phrase with a similarity score of 0.82 to the query definition.